 – Toshiaki Sasaki, Product Manager and Director, CAMPFIRE

 Zaim is a personal finance app that helps users track their finances.
 They introduced Asana company-wide to increase transparency and enable their team to deliver results.

 “By using Slack and Asana together, we’ve created space for team members to freely express their opinions, enabling us to come up with new ideas, create an effective process for teamwork, and produce better results.”

 How to change your language in Asana

 The full Asana experience, from our app to our website and Guide, is now translated into Japanese.
-If you need support, members of our Japanese Community Forum are here to help (with localized customer support is coming soon!).
+If you need support, members of our Japanese Community Forum and our support team in Japan are here to help.
 And if you want to learn more about how Asana can benefit your team, check out our Asana Academy course in Japanese.